jwplayer/applicaster-docs/images.md

 It is possible to upload additional images in JW Player as follows:
 1. Upload a dummy video in the media library.
 E.g. foo.mp4
 1. Override the default image with a new image.
 This can be of a different aspect ratio
-1. Add a custom property on the media according to format `img[LabelName]` for example  `imgHeroRoku`.
+1. Add a custom property on the media according to the format `img[LabelName]` for example, `imgHeroRoku`.
 See also the [field catalog](https://marcovandeveen.github.io/jwp-applicaster-docs/reference/field-catalog.html)
-1. Assign the custom property with the image url of the newly create media according to format: `https://content.jwplatform.com/v2/media/{mediaid}/poster.jpg?width={width}`.
+1. Assign the custom property with the image url of the newly created media according to format: `https://content.jwplatform.com/v2/media/{mediaid}/poster.jpg?width={width}`.
 For example: `https://content.jwplatform.com/v2/media/dwEE1oBP/poster.jpg?width=720`
 1. Open Aplicaster studio and assign the image key of the cell used, e.g. `extensions.imgHeroRoku`

 Note: A more simple workflow is under development.